 Neuroscience uses tools from a wide variety of disciplines—psychology, anatomy, electrophysiology, molecular biology, medicine, pharmacology and biochemistry—to provide needed scientific breakthroughs for the millions of people affected by neurologic illnesses.

-The PhD in Neuroscience program includes research training areas reflecting GW faculty expertise, which includes neural development, sensory processing, behavior, neurodevelopmental disorders, fetal and pre-term brain injury, drug addiction and PTSD.
-Research in these areas is carried out at the basic, pre-clinical and clinical levels, employing cutting-edge techniques, such as: histology, neuronal tracing, and imaging to visualize the cellular and molecular organization of the brain; electrophysiology, pharmacology, chemogenetics and optogenetics to understand circuit dynamics; comparative anatomy and genomics to understand brain evolution; and functional fMRI to evaluate human cognition.
-Faculty are drawn largely from the GW School of Medicine and Health Sciences, including scientists from Children’s Research Institute at Children's National Health System.
-The GW Institute for Neuroscientists serves as a nexus for neuroscientists, with a Neuroscience seminar series hosting pre-eminent neuroscientists, and annual Neuroscience Symposium.
+The PhD in Neuroscience program includes research training areas reflecting GW faculty expertise, which includes neural development, sensory processing behavior, neurodevelopmental disorders, fetal and pre-term brain injury and PTSD.
+Research in these areas is carried out at the basic and clinical levels, employing cutting-edge techniques, including neuronal tracing and imaging to visualize the cellular and molecular organization of the brain; electrophysiology, chemogenetics and optogenetics to understand circuit dynamics.
+Faculty are drawn from the GW School of Medicine and Health Sciences, including scientists from Children’s National Hospital.
+The DC Intellectual and Developmental Disabilities Center (IDDRC) offers core facilities, seminars and events available to graduate students.

-The PhD in Neuroscience begins with interdisciplinary coursework in molecular, cellular, and systems biology in the first semester.
-In the second and third semester students take a comprehensive introduction to the conceptual and experimental underpinnings of neuroscience.
-Career development coursework in scientific writing, oral communication, and research ethics; and laboratory rotations offered through GW’s Institute for Biomedical Sciences curriculum.
-Following required laboratory rotations, students work with their research advisor and the Graduate Program Directors to complete remaining Neuroscience degree requirements, including the dissertation.
+The PhD in Neuroscience begins with the interdisciplinary coursework in molecular, cellular, and systems biology and research rotations offered through GW’s Institute for Biomedical Sciences curriculum.
+In the second and third semester students add a comprehensive introduction to the conceptual and experimental underpinnings of neuroscience.
+Further electives, career development coursework in scientific writing, oral communication, and research ethics and laboratory rotations are provided.
+Following required laboratory rotations, students complete a grant-style qualifier and then work with their research advisor and the Graduate Program Directors to complete remaining Neuroscience degree requirements, including the research dissertation.

 NRSC 8283: Current Topics in Neuroscience